RickyFoots/Kyonin/Planet/Golarion/Cities/Varisia/Locations/The Grand Bazaar/Forge Ahead/Kanabo of the Oni.md

 # Abilities
 ---
-1. **Rise of the Oni**: While the kanabb is on your person, you can use your *action* to change into an oni-like form.
+1. **Rise of the Oni**: While the kanabo is on your person, you can use your *action* to change into an oni-like form.
-	- When you transform into this shape, you gain the ollowing characteristics for *1 minute*:
+	- When you transform into this shape, you gain the following characteristics for *1 minute*:
 		- Your height is 10 feet and you weigh *700 pounds*.
 		- Your size is *Large* and your creature type is *Giant*.
 			- You can choose to appear more oni-like by growing short ivory horns, jet black fangs or claws, and blue, green, or red skin.